DFreds/dfreds-module-docs/docs/free-modules/effects-panel/index.md

 A module that adds a panel of active effects for the selected token.

+## Features

+- View all effects (active, disabled, and passive) on your selected token in a convenient panel
+- Hover over effects to see their name, description, and remaining duration
+- Double-click any effect to quickly access its configuration
+- Customize right-click behavior to enable, disable, or delete effects with a single click
+- Configure visibility settings for different effect types and adjust panel behavior to match your preferences

 ## Let Me Sell You This

 Do you find it annoying to have to open up the character sheet just to see what